Wells and Borings

 Both natural sources and human activities can contaminate well water and cause short-term or long-term health effects.
 Testing your well water is the only way to detect most of the common contaminants in Minnesota groundwater; you cannot taste, see, or smell most contaminants.

-You may also want to test for other contaminants if you have other water quality concerns.
+You may also want to test for other contaminants if you have other water quality concerns or live in an area of known groundwater contamination.
 Learn more about private well water quality topics at Water Quality/Well Testing.

 Contact an accredited laboratory to get sample containers and instructions, or ask your county environmental or public health services if they provide well water testing services.
 After the laboratory analyzes your water sample, the laboratory will send you a report with the test results.